-Today at Fourandhalf we wanted to address one of the most important questions that we, as an advertising agency often get asked: when do I see results for my marketing efforts, and what can I do to about it?
+Today at Fourandhalf we wanted to address one of the most important questions that we, as an advertising agency often get asked: when do I see results for my marketing efforts, and what can I do about getting more property management leads?

 As a company that handles internet marketing for property managers, we are aware that there are a number of crucial factors that our customers must consider when seeking the correct solution for their company, beginning with establishing a value for Management Contracts.

 1) Internet Marketing Budget for a Property Management Company

 How much are you willing to spend per Management Contract?
 First, we would like to put a value on a contract.
 On average, a monthly commission, times two and a half years of retention plus extra fees gives us a total value of about $4,000 per management contract.